PASTAplus/PEP/peps/pep-9.md

     parent_resource_key: the resource key of the parent (may be `None` for top-level parent (root))
     return:
         200 OK if successful
-        400 Bad Request if resource is invalid
-        401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access resource
+        400 Bad Request if a resource already exists 401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access resource
     body: